bewersdorflab/salvaged-fluorescence/README.md

 # SF_color_assignment
 This package assigns single-molecule identities based on the salvaged fluorescence approach.

+# Current version
+  - 1.0

 # Requirements
   - Microsoft Windows 7 or newer, 64-bit
   - Matlab R2017b or newer
     - Curve Fitting Toolbox
     - Optimization Toolbox

+# Installation
+  - Download and install Matlab of the right version (30-60 min)
+  - Download the code to your computer (a few seconds)
+  - Start Matlab and run the code

 # How to run
 example1.m: this example shows how to estimate the photon number in the salvaged fluorescence channel.